Zero Waste Makeup: 14 Brands For Glamming Up & Going Green

 Jaime lives zero waste herself, and her company also uses no plastic, in either packaging or shipping.

 They’re very transparent about their ingredients and sourcing which is awesome.
-For instance, they specify their Mica and other mineral pigments are “purchased from suppliers providing a child-labor free guarantee”.
+For instance, they specify their Mica and other mineral pigments are either USA-made via high pressure mineral creating technology (no mining invovled) or “purchased from suppliers providing a child-labor free guarantee”.

 Their beeswax, too, is about as sustainable as beeswax gets.
 In September 2019, they switched from a large supplier that could not provide traceable apiaries or guarantee plastic-free shipping (despite Nudi’s pleas) to a small, family run apiary that, while not certified organic, follows organic practices.
 No hormones, chemicals, or antibiotics.
 They do nothing potentially stressful for the bees, like moving hives.